voidstarjms/cb-epileptor/branching.md

 ## Create a new branch:

 git checkout -b <branchname>
-Always create branches from the latest version of main
+Always create branches from the latest version of main.
+When pushing a new branch for the first time, do this: git push --set-upstream origin <branchname>.
+This links your local branch with a newly created remote branch in git

 # Switch branches: